spjochems/functionomics/README.md

 # functionomics
-Scripts to analyse data from multiple PRR stimulations
+Scripts to analyse fow cytometry data from multiple PRR stimulations with automatic cytokine gating